busterswt/busterswt.github.io/_posts/2018-08-14-sapient-qpb.markdown

 At the time of its release, UNIX had been around for over a decade and was mostly used on large mainframes and minicomputers like the PDP and VAX series of machines.
 In the early 80's, as microcomputers became more powerful, you could find vendors porting UNIX and UNIX-based operating systems like XENIX to less-expensive systems like the Apple Lisa and other 68000 or 8086-based systems, among others.

 Thanks to Sapient Technologies, this fresh look on a unique and difficult-to-obtain expansion card has been made available to the Lisa community.
-But how would one use it?

 [^1]: Tecmar was a computer peripheral company that created products for many different systems and platforms in the 1980s and early 1990s.

 # The card

 The process of building a new card based on the Tecmar card began in 2016.
 The original PCB was duplicated and tested with modern components, then optimized for function, form factor, and performance by a design engineer who knows a thing or two about Lisa hardware.
 A new PCB was fabricated and a prototype built.
-Hundreds of man hours in development, testing, building and writing resulted in a final product two years later.
+Many hours of development, testing, building and writing resulted in a final product two years later.

 Within a supported operating system like UNIX or XENIX, the Quad-Port Serial Expansion Board, or QPB, offers a total of four serial interfaces that can be used to connect the Lisa to different terminals or terminal emulators as well as serial printers and modems.